MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/examples.md

 ![updating page table entries of a process](images/examples.1.png)

-## Transferring allocation content from one location to another
+## Transferring allocation content from one location to another<a name="transferring-allocation-content-from-one-location-to-another"></a>

 Here is the sequence of operations when transferring an allocation content from one location to another (ex. from local memory to system memory).